satoru-takeuchi/rook-helper/README.md

 A helper script to run the integration test of Rook and launch arbitrary Rook cluster.

-# supported versions
+# supported Rook versions

-- v1.5.3 or later
+- v1.7.2 or later

 # Usage

 ## Prerequisite

-This programs is only tests in Ubuntu 18.04 environment.
+This programs is only tests in Ubuntu 20.04 environment.

 The following tools should be installed.